ddcovery/dice_sum_count/README.md

 ### About the dataset

-We only test 1 sum for each number of dices **d**: the sum for which we will find the most possible dices configurations (the worst case):
+We only test 1 sum for each number of dices **d**: the one with more configurations (the worst case):

 `s = (d + 6d) / 2`